 While supporting the pinion gear by holding the drive shaft flange, rotate the differential in both directions while observing the maximum variation in depth from the indicator (i.e., the highest value minus the lowest value).
-This value is referred to as the ring and pinion backlash. ☐ Rotate the differential carrier 90° and measure again for accuracy
+This value is referred to as the ring and pinion backlash.

-☐ Rotate the differential carrier 90° and measure again for accuracy.
+Rotate the differential carrier 90° and measure again for accuracy.

-☐ Record the average of all measurements.
+Record the average of all measurements.

-2.6 Removing the Differential Carrier Remove both adjuster nut locking t abs. ☐ Loosen both bearing caps.☐ Using the appropriate adjuster nut wrench, loosen the adjuster nuts at least half a turn.
-Remove the bearing caps.
-Carefully remove the differential ca s heavy and quite difficult to oil.
+2.6 Removing the Differential Carrier ☐ Remove both adjuster nut locking tabs.☐ Loosen both bearing caps.
+Using the appropriate adjuster nut wrench, loosen the adjuster nuts at least half a turn.
+Remove the bearing caps, adjuster nuts, and tapered roller bearing cups.
+Carefully remove the differential carrier.
+NOTE: The differential carrier is heavy and quite difficult to handle when covered in oil.
 Take care not to drop it.